AliBahaari/TiltJS/README.md

 </script>
 ```
 Note : All the properties above should be filled; `identifier`, `transitionIn`, `transitionOut` should be ***String*** and `rotationInterval`, `outRotationX` and `outRotationY` should be ***Integer***.

-## Babel
-In minified version that actually is being used for production, It uses **Babel** for ResolutionJS to feel free for using in old browsers.